Scientific Name

 Origin

-Arum dioscoridis is native to forests in the east of the Mediterranean in southern Turkey, Cyprus, and the Middle East.
+Arum dioscoridis is native to forests in the eastern Mediterranean, including southern Turkey, Cyprus, and the Middle East.

 Flower